iuliadmtru/Argus.jl/README.md

 The `Expr` transforms the function body into a block, while the `SyntaxNode` doesn't.

-This is why I settled for template strings.
+This is why I settled for pattern strings.

 TODO: Meta.unblock/Meta.unescape?